nysbc/appion-protomo/README.md

 `if you don't see images then you first need to upload one tilt-series to a new session`

 Click `processing` at the top

+On the next page click `Upload more images` on the left

+On the next page click the dropdown for `Images grouped by` and select `SerialEM Tilt Series`

+Enter the `SerialEM directory path`

+Enter the `voltage`

+Select `Just show command` at the bottom of the page

+On the next page, copy the entire uploadSerialEM.py command

+Next, either execute

+`./exec.sh` OR

+VNC to `vnc://192.168.99.100:5901` with password `appion-protomo`

+Paste the command to a terminal prompt and hit enter

+Wait for uploadSerialEM.py  to finish processing

+...

 </p></details>